mstksg/inCode/copy/entries/dependent-haskell-1.md

 instance).
 But what if we wanted to generate a network that has runtime-determined size (For example, getting the size from user input)?
 What if we wanted to load a pre-trained network whose size we don't know?
-How can we manipulate our networks in a "dynamic" and generic way?
+How can we manipulate our networks in a "dynamic" and generic way that still gives us all of the benefits of type-safe programming?

 What we're looking at here is a world where *types* can depend on run-time values ... and values can depend on types.
 A world where types become as much of a manipulatable citizen of as values are.

-The art of working with types like this is called *dependently typed programming*.
+The art of working with types like this is *dependently typed programming*.
 We're going to feel a bit of push back from Haskell at first, but after we hit our stride and tame the tools we need, we're going to open up a whole new world of potential!